peeringdb/docs/docs/blog/october_2024_retrospective.md

-# PeeringDB Product Update, October 2024
+# October 2024 PeeringDB Product Update

 ## Strategy
 We reviewed and updated our strategy earlier in the year.
-We will be publishing six-monthly overviews of product changes.
+We will be publishing overviews of product changes in April and October.
 We've had a blog for a few years but it’s focused on details.
 These updates will give a bigger picture.
-We’ll publish them in April and October.

-## People and Process
+## People and process
 Terry Sweetser from APNIC has recently joined the Product Committee (PC).
 The PC now has members from Africa, Asia Pacific, Europe, and North America.
 Our committee’s geographic diversity is matched by a diversity in expertise.

 We have updated our processes because our members live around the globe.
 We are using asynchronous work methods more.
 And we will focus on planning out sets of related issues to improve PeeringDB more quickly.